 Cataclastic deformation and polyphase silicification of brecciated siltstone suggest several episodes of fracturing and silica plus sulfide introduction.
-Sample results indicate that precious metal grades are correlative with the intensity of brecciation and alteration while Cu and Mo values appear to be inversely correlative with the intensity of brecciation and alteration (Freeman and others, 1986).
-Outcrops of matrix supported breccia often are restricted to a mappable lithologic horizon, indicating possible stratigraphic control of at least a portion of the gold mineralization present.
+Sample results indicate that precious metal grades are correlative with the intensity of brecciation and alteration while Cu values appear to be inversely correlative with the intensity of brecciation and alteration (Freeman and others, 1986).
 Chemically favorable stratigraphic units are well documented in skarn and replacement deposits around the world however, Cook and Carboy (2004) addressed the importance of host rock porosity and permeability in relation to gold mineralization in the Great Basin of the western United States.
 The apparent restriction of some breccias to specific stratigraphic units at Hill 1835 prospect suggests that host rock porosity and permeability may exert some control on the precious and base metal mineralization at Hill 1835 prospect.

 The Asarco-Fairbanks Exploration joint venture completed drilling programs in the Hill 1835 prospect area in 1989 and 1990 (Figure 6.1).
 In 1989, eight vertical reverse circulation drill holes were completed with a total footage of 1,028.5 feet (Freeman, 1989).
 The 1990 program tested the same general target area with reverse circulation drilling to depths of 500 feet (Freeman and Huber, 1990).
 Twelve reverse-circulation drill holes, totaling 5,815 feet, were completed.
 All holes were vertical with eleven holes reaching 500 feet depth and one terminated at 315 feet.
 Drill samples were analyzed for gold only in 1989 and for gold, silver and copper in 1990.
 Gold grades ranged from 0.069 to 9.154 ppm and averaged 0.261 ppm.
 Silver values ranged from 0.34 to 23.31 ppm and averaged 2.553 ppm.
 Copper values ranged from 3 to 4,142 ppm and averaged 155 ppm.
-Significant intercepts from these drilling programs is presented in Table 7.2.1.
+Significant intercepts from these drilling programs are presented in Table 7.2.1.